City trip Europe Scandinavia

 Wat te doen in Oslo - Vigelandpark

-Vigelandpark is the most beautiful park in Oslo, and is one of the highlights of every visit to the city.
-More than 200 statues are on display here, and they are all made by the same artist: Norwegian sculptor Gustav Vigeland.
+As far as I’m concerned, Vigeland Park is the most beautiful park in Oslo, and should be one of the highlights of every visit to the city.
+More than 200 statues are on display here, and they’re all made by the same artist: Norwegian sculptor Gustav Vigeland.
 In between the two World Wars, the man spent more than 20 years finishing this masterpiece.
 The end result is magnificent.
 Vigeland stunningly visualises human emotions, relationships and the fleeting nature of life.
-Some of his sculptures are very emotional, others are provocative, and a couple are simply hilarious.
-The statue of the stark naked man furiously fighting off four newborn babies – kicking one of them like it was a football – is without a doubt in my mind the greatest piece of art ever made.
-Go to hell Michelangelo, with your stupid David and his tiny penis.
-Fuck right off Bernini, with your pompous try-hard pieces of shit.
-All of your combined work is childish mediocrity compared to this epic, majestic, naked, baby-kicking god.
+Some of his sculptures are emotional, others are provocative, and a couple are simply hilarious.
+The statue of a stark naked man furiously fighting off four newborn babies – kicking one of them like it was a football – is without a doubt in my mind the greatest piece of art ever made.
+Go to hell Michelangelo, with your stupid David and his micro penis.
+It’s childish mediocrity compared to this epic, majestic, naked, baby-kicking god.
 It’s heavenly.
 It’s out of this world.
 It’s goddamn perfect.
-If I had the money, I’d commission a gigantic copy and replace the Eifel tower with it.
+If I had the money, I’d commission a gigantic copy and replace the Eiffel tower with it.
 SUPERB.
 SCULPTURE.

-4. Eat a moose burger on the Christmas market
+6. Eat a moose burger on the Oslo Christmas Market

 Wat te doen in Oslo - De Kerstmarkt Bezoeken